On Schr\"{o}dinger Operators Modified by $\delta$ Interactions

 \subsection{$N$ Center Case}

-It is possible to generalize our approach to $N$-point delta interaction case.
+It is possible to generalize our approach to $N$-pointlike $\delta$ interaction case.
 When there is no need for renormalization, we will assume that all the couplings are actually positive (hence corresponds to the attractive case).
 Let us enumerate these points as $a_1, a_2,..., a_N$ with $a_i \neq a_j$ whenever $i \neq j$ and the associated couplings with $\alpha_1,\alpha_2,...\alpha_N$.
 We will proceed recursively, and suppose that $H_0$ has the same spectral properties discussed in Section \ref{section2}.
 If some set of eigenfunctions satisfies $\phi_k(a_1)\neq 0$ then they lead to a shift of this eigenvalue to a new value $E_k^{*_1}$ in between $E_{k-1}$ and $E_k$.
 For these, the eigenfunctions change to ${\mathcal N}_0G_0(x,a_1|E_k^{*_1})$ where ${\mathcal N_0}$ is the normalization constant.
-So, we have a new Hamiltonian $H_1$ with a new set of discrete states $\phi_k^{(1)}$ (and possibly a new set of continuum states as found before by the formula (\ref{perturbedgeneralizedeigenstate}), that we represent by $\eta^{(1)}_{\lambda}$ here).
-We now are back to the initial case, if we add the point interaction at $a_2$, the same construction is repeated, and new eigenvalues $E_k^{*_2}$ for $\phi_k^{(1)}(a_2)\neq 0$ fall in between $E_{k-1}^{*_1}$ and $E_k^{*_1}$.
-The poles associated with the old eigenvalues are removed, and there are new wave functions given by ${\mathcal N}_1G_1(x, a_2|E_k^{*_2})$ (similarly we can talk about the continuum, yet it is more natural to write a direct formula for the continuum case).
+So, we have a new Hamiltonian $H_1$ with a new set of discrete states $\phi_k^{(1)}$ (and possibly a new set of continuum states that we do not venture into calculating).
+We now are back to the initial case, if we add the $\delta$ interaction at $a_2$, the same construction is repeated, and new eigenvalues $E_k^{*_2}$ for $\phi_k^{(1)}(a_2)\neq 0$ fall in between $E_{k-1}^{*_1}$ and $E_k^{*_1}$.
+The poles associated with the old eigenvalues are removed, and there are new wave functions given by ${\mathcal N}_1G_1(x, a_2|E_k^{*_2})$.
 We can now proceed recursively, and define $H_{N}=H_{N-1}-\alpha_N \delta(x,a_N)$ and thus find the Green's function \cite{Besprosvany, recursivegreen}

 with $\Phi(E)={1\over \alpha_N}- G_{N-1} (a_N,a_N|E)$.
 By this recursive argument, the new eigenvalues $E_k^{*_N}$ are in between the eigenvalues $E_{k-1}^{*_{N-1}}$ and $E_k^{*_{N-1}}$.
 The resulting eigenfunction $\phi_k^{(N)}(x)$ is given by ${\mathcal N}_{N-1}G_{N-1}(x, a_N| E_k^{*_N})$, note that $G_{N-1}(x,a_N|E_k^{*_N})=G_0(x, a_N| E_k^{*_N})+\sum_{i,j=1}^{N-1} G_0(x, a_i|E_k^{*_N})\Phi^{-1}_{ij}(E_k^{*_N})G_0(a_j,a_N|E_k^{*_N})$, where $\Phi_{ij} (E)=\frac{1}{\alpha_i} \delta_{ij}- G_0(a_i,a_j|E)$ is the matrix formed by the point centers $a_1,...a_{N-1}$.